Reading time: 5 minutes

-If you believe your super fund is not performing as well as you had hoped, or as well as other super funds, what can you do?
+If you believe your super fund is not performing as well as you had hoped – or as well as other super funds – what can you do?

 Step 1: Check if your super fund is part of the problem

 The first step in working out if your super fund is performing is to compare it to how other super funds have performed over the same period.
-According to superannuation rating agency, Chant West, the investment return for the median Growth super fund for 2018/19 was 7%, with the top performing Growth funds achieving a 9.9% return.
+The first step in working out if your super fund is performing is to compare it with other super funds over the same period.

 Step 2: Review your investment option

-Investment options for large super funds
+Investment options available from most large super funds

-Pre-mixed investment options | |||
+1. Pre-mixed investment options

 ---|---|---|---|